zlskey/paragoniks/README.md

-# Roommate-shopper
+# Paragoniks

-Web app for easy shopping list sharing and splitting between roommates.
+Web app for easy shopping list sharing and splitting between your friends!

 ## Getting Started